-Surgical Diagnostics has developed patented bio-membrane technology based on the chemistry and electrical properties of novel constructs of lipid bilayer membranes on electrodes.
+Surgical Diagnostics has developed bio-membrane technology based on the chemistry and electrical properties of novel constructs of lipid bilayer membranes on electrodes.

 In collaboration with Australian Universities, the technology has opened up new experimental possibilities for the study of bio-membranes and ion channels.